Molecular Neuroscience

 Our Members

-joined the group in June 2021.
+Nino joined the group in June 2021.
 He studied mechanical engineering and did his Ph.D. in acoustofluidics at the ETH Zurich (Switzerland).
-The main topic of Nino’s research is the use of microfluidic devices and acoustic manipulation for the study of neurodegenerative diseases in model organisms.
+One of his main projects aims to understand the impact of environmental/external factors on the onset and progression of neurodegenerative diseases by combining advanced microscopy and other technologies with small animal models.

 Bel is a final-year PhD student working on the development of microphysiological systems (microfluidic chips) and organic bioelectronic systems (planar and flexible electrophysiology devices) to enhance functional characterisation of stem cell-derived neural models.
 She has a BSc in Mechanical Engineering (American University in Cairo, 2019) and an MSc in Photonics Technologies (Aix-Marseille and Tampere Universities, 2020/1).